Pascal - Overview

 Pascal was the primary high-level language used for development in the Apple Lisa, and in the early years of the Mac.

-In 1986, Apple Computer released the first Object Pascal implementation and in 1993, the Pascal Standards Committee published an Object-Oriented Extensions to Pascal.
+In 1986, Apple Computer released the first Object Pascal implementation, and in 1993, the Pascal Standards Committee published an Object-Oriented Extension to Pascal.

 Why to use Pascal?

 Pascal allows the programmers to define complex structured data types and build dynamic and recursive data structures, such as lists, trees and graphs.
 Pascal offers features like records, enumerations, subranges, dynamically allocated variables with associated pointers and sets.